TissueImageAnalytics/tiatoolbox/docs/visualization.rst

 5. Config files
 ---------------

-A json config file can be placed in the overlays folder, to customize various aspects of the UI and annotation display when visualizing overlays in that location.
+A JSON config file can be placed in the overlays folder, to customize various aspects of the UI and annotation display when visualizing overlays in that location.
 This is especially useful for customising online demos.
 An example .json explaining all the fields is shown below.

 There are settings to control how slides are loaded: